Gourmet Homemade Meals for Your Dog

 1 lbs. a mixture of fresh greens (spinach, kale, Swiss chard, green beans)

 Use a rice cooker to cook the brown rice.
 Put an extra cup of water to make the brown rice moister.
 Set aside to cook after cooking.
 To cook brown rice in rice cooker will take approximately 15 minutes.
 Set aside to cool.
-Once it's cool.
-Puree and mix with the rest of the ingredients.
+Once it's cool, puree and combine with the rest of the ingredients.

 Put whole chicken in a big stainless steel pot and submerge in cold water.
 Boil the chicken till chicken is fully-cooked (no blood or raw flesh).
 Boiling a whole chicken might take an entire hour.
 Do not put any spices, salt or pepper when boiling the chicken.
 Discard scum or as much fat from top.
 Set aside to cool.
 (SEE NOTE below regarding making a clear broth with this chicken.)

 Boil the chicken organs separately (gizzards, livers and hearts.
+Discard liquid.
 Set aside to cool.
+Puree.

 Turn off stove.
 Remove bones from the chicken.
 Be careful removing the tiny neck bones and thin bones.
-Cut the cooked chicken flesh into bite size pieces.
-Discard chicken bones and skins.
-Puree cooked chicken meats and cooked chicken organs.
+Puree cooked chicken meats; this will insure that no bones are included.

-NOTE: To make multiple uses for this food---meaning for you and your dog, boil the chicken alone, no spices, salt or pepper or any of the ingredients.
+NOTE: To make multiple uses for this food---meaning for you and your dog, make a chicken broth.
+Boil the chicken alone, no spices, salt or pepper.
+Remove scum and excess fat.
 Aim for a clear broth.
 Freeze in containers 2/3rd of the way.
-Use for soup, pasta, grains, etc. Or you can refrigerate some for your dog's drink.
+Use for soup, pasta, grains, etc. Or you can reserve some for your dog's beverage.
+Refrigerate chicken broth for two days.
+Remember that moisture is significant in your dog's overall health.

 SAFETY NOTE: Salmonella Beware.
 Always sanitize your sink and wash your hands thoroughly when handling raw poultry.
 Wash and sanitize all tools and equipment that got in contact with the raw chicken.
 Measure one capful of bleach with a gallon water.
 Use a clean empty bucket for your sanitizer.
 Better be safe than sick.